The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 3. Corporate clients don't haggle on price

-We do try to work with people's budgets—and that goes a long way.
+We do try to work with people's budgets.
 But these customers aren't expecting deep discounts.

 4. Catering fills your slowest days

-Corporate catering demand often peaks Monday through Wednesday, perfectly filling your slowest dine-in days.
+Corporate catering demand peaks Monday through Wednesday, filling your slowest dine-in days.

-Pre-booked catering orders also let you manage inventory and staffing more accurately.
-You know what's coming instead of guessing at walk-in traffic.
+Pre-booked orders let you manage inventory and staffing better.
+You know what's coming instead of guessing.

 My 9 Go-To Tactics to Grow Your Direct Catering Business